eugenia1984/english/glossary.md

 - **Have a great evening**: is a kind expression wishing someone a pleasant time for the rest of the day, specifically the evening.

+- **Have to**: is used to express that something is necessary or required.
+It indicates that there is no choice but to do something.
+For example:

+`You have to save your changes before closing the program.` -> This means it's necessary to save changes before closing the program.

 - **helpful**: when you describe someone as helpful, you mean they offer help or provide solutions to problems you might face.

 - **here** is an adverb that indicates a location or place.
 It refers to the current location of the speaker or the location they are talking about.